EternalExodus/Circulant-graphs/README.md

 This is how we have defined the graph.

 Script С_ (N, s1, s2) generates a graph with N vertices and two generators.
 As a result of the script's work, we have 2 csv files of the format required for further integration into Gephi software: a file with vertex designations and a file with designations and vertices that they connect.

+Example:
+in the folder Example C (9,2,3) you can see the files described above.
+The result of integrating this data into Gephi after the necessary reduction to the required visual form, namely the circulant, is shown in the figure below.